iqubit-org/phoenix/README.md

 # vqa-cliff-simp
-VQA application-specific compiler via Clifford simplification
+VQA application-specific compiler via Clifford simplification.

+Our VQA application-specific compiler named "Phoenix" outperforms all other SOTA approaches such as Paulihedral, Tetris, and TKet.